How to Fix Quotas

 After you run the /usr/local/cpanel/scripts/initquotas

-) and that each file is greater than 0 bytes.
+). - Each file is greater than 0 bytes.

 |